 Vishu is the Hindu new year festival celebrated in the Indian state of Kerala and nearby Tulunadu region of Coastal Karnataka.
-The festival follows the solar cycle of the lunisolar Hindu calendar as the first day of month called Medam.
+The festival follows the solar cycle of the lunisolar Hindu calendar as the first day of the month called Medam.
 It therefore always falls in the middle of April in the Gregorian calendar on or about 14 April every year.

 Vishu, on April 14 – is the first day of Medam Month in Malayalam calendar is also celebrated as New Year day and it is the zodiac New Year.
-On the day of Vishu – a day that has equal number of hours of daylight and darkness – which describes the origin of the word “Vishu” and in Sanskrit – it means “equal”.
+On the day of Vishu – a day that has an equal number of hours of daylight and darkness – which describes the origin of the word “Vishu” and in Sanskrit – it means “equal”.

 Vishu Kani is “the first thing seen on the day of Vishu after waking up“.
 The traditional belief is that one’s future is a function of what one experiences, that the new year will be better if one views auspicious joyful things as the first thing on Vishu.
 Therefore Malayali Hindu women spend the day before preparing a setting, usually a tray, of auspicious items.
 This setting is the first thing they see when they wake up on the Vishu day.

 The Sadhya (feast) is a major part of all Kerala festivals.
-However, special dishes called Vishu Kanji, Thoran and Vishu katta are more important on the new year day.
-The Kanji is made of rice, coconut milk and spices.
+However, special dishes called Vishu Kanji, Thoran and Vishu Katta are more important on the new year day.
+The Kanji is made of rice, coconut milk, and spices.
 Vishu katta is a delicacy prepared from freshly harvested rice powder and coconut milk served with jaggery.

 Padakkam means firecrackers, Children enjoy setting off firecrackers like people burst crackers on Diwali.